Whole Foods Market Five Forces Analysis (Porter’s Model)

 1. High availability of substitute products (strong force)

-2. Low switching costs (strong force)
+2. Low buyer switching costs (strong force)

 3. Low cost of substitutes (strong force)